keirl/coms4156_jumpstart/README.md

 There are two items that are needed to get Travis to work with Google Cloud, an API key and a secret key.
 Neither should go into your repo unencrypted.

-- Assuming you installed Ruby earlier, simply call `sudo gem install travis`
+Assuming you installed Ruby earlier, simply call `sudo gem install travis`

-- Turn on [“Google App Engine Admin API”](https://console.developers.google.com/apis/).
+Turn on [“Google App Engine Admin API”](https://console.developers.google.com/apis/).
 Click on `Enable API` then search for `Google App Engine Admin API`.

-- Go to “Credentials”, click “Add Credential” and “API key” and copy to your clipboard.
+Go to “Credentials”, click “Add Credential” and “API key” and copy to your clipboard.
 Restrict the API key to an HTTP referrer `www.travis-ci.org`.
 (This keeps people from hijacking your website.)
 Rename `api_key.py.sample` to `api_key.py`.
 Within `api_key.py`, change `'YOU-API-KEY'` to the API key from Google Cloud.  *Be sure to keep the quotes around the key*.  **Save to your local Git directory, but do not add to the repo.
-This file is part of the default .gitignore, so just don't override the .gitignore**
+This file is part of the default .gitignore, so just don't override the .gitignore.**
-- Go to “Credentials”, click “Add Credential” and “Service account key”, finally click “JSON” to download the your Service Account JSON file.
+Go to “Credentials”, click “Add Credential” and “Service account key”, finally click “JSON” to download the your Service Account JSON file.
 Rename to `client-secret.json`. **Save to your local Git directory, but do not add to the repo.
-This file is part of the default .gitignore, so just don't override the .gitignore**
+This file is part of the default .gitignore, so just don't override the .gitignore.**

-- Login to Travis with your GitHub account.
+Login to Travis with your GitHub account.

 	travis login --org

-- Tar your credentials into a single file:
+Tar your credentials into a single file:

 	tar -czf credentials.tar.gz client-secret.json api_key.py

-- Encrypt your credentials in your Git directory.
+Encrypt your credentials in your Git directory.

 	travis encrypt-file credentials.tar.gz

-- Switch to the continuous deployment `.travis.yml`
+Switch to the continuous deployment `.travis.yml`

 	mv .travis.yml .travis.yml.ci
 	mv .travis.yml.cd .travis.yml

-- Edit `.travis.yml` to set up continuous deployment.
-Change 'project: google_cloud_project_id` to the proper name.
+Edit `.travis.yml` to set up continuous deployment.
+Change `project: google_cloud_project_id` to the proper name.

-- Commit changes to you Git repo.
+Commit changes to you Git repo.

 	git add credentials.tar.gz.enc .travis.yml
 	git commit -m "Added keys for Google App deployment" git push

-- Verify that everything is working as expected.
+Verify that everything is working as expected.
 Look at the Travis CI log, make a small change to the application and make sure it ended up there.

 #### Advanced things to look into...
 You can integrate GitHub into Slack so that you see all commits.
 You can do the same with [Travis builds](https://docs.travis-ci.com/user/notifications/#Configuring-slack-notifications).